damarismuhia/ServicesDemoApp/interviewContent/QUESTIONS.md

 6. Difference between margin & padding?
    - Padding will be space added inside the container, for instance, if it is a button, padding will be added inside the button.
 Margin will be space added outside the container

+Part 3: Android Tools and Technologies
+--
+1. What is ADB?
+    Answer:
+    - This is a command line tools that allow us to communicate with a device, it allow us to install and debug our app.
+      - It consists of components such as
+        - client - which sends commands.
+The client runs on your development machine,
+        - daemon which run the command
+        - server which manages communication between the client and the daemon.
+The server runs as a background process on your development machine.

+2. What is StrictMode?
+   - It helps detects things you might be doing by accident and brings them to your attention so you can fix them.
+   - It is commonly used to catch accidental disk or network access on the application’s main thread
+     - Example: `StrictMode.setVmPolicy(VmPolicy.Builder()
+                   .detectCleartextNetwork()
+                   .detectActivityLeaks()
+                   .detectLeakedRegistrationObjects()
+                   .detectLeakedSqlLiteObjects()
+                   .penaltyLog()
+                   .penaltyDeath()
+                   .build())`

+3. What is Kotlin DSL for Gradle?
+   - Kotlin DSL (Domain-Specific Language) is an alternative to the traditional Groovy for configuring Gradle build scripts
+   - With Kotlin DSL, you can write your Gradle build configurations using the Kotlin programming language instead of Groovy.
+   - It provides:
+     • Type Safety: It provides compile-time type checking, reducing runtime errors in your build scripts.
+     • Better IDE support with auto-completion, and improved navigation to source code

+4. What is Gradle?
+   - Gradle is a build tool that we use for Android development to automate the process of building and publishing apps.
+   - Gradle builds run in three phases.
+     - Initialization - to determine which projects and subprojects are included in the build, and sets up classpaths containing your build files and applied plugins.
+       This phase focuses on a settings file where you declare projects to build and the locations from which to fetch plugins and libraries.

+5. How do you create a custom task in Gradle?
+-